 10. PUBLIC TRANSPORT HAS WOMEN + CHILDREN ONLY ZONES

 This only applies to the capital, as on Mexico City transportation options (like the Metrobús and Metro) there are women and children only carriages/ sections.
 They were introduced in an attempt to cut the rate of sexual harassment and assault on public transport, yet there are plenty of men who still regularly flout the rules and hop on them anyway.
 If you’re a woman (or child) reading this, use them!
 Similarly, if you’re a man reading this (hi!), don’t be that idiot who uses the women and children’s carriages.
 They’re there for a reason, so respect that.

-Straight up not available.
-So, if you want to pin posters to your wall, bring a stash from home.
+Straight up not available (Editor’s note: OK…apparently you can find ‘white tack’ but I find that to be unbearably sticky).
+So, if you want to pin posters to your wall, bring a blutack stash from home.

 However, when it comes to long distance bus travel, it can actually be far costlier than you were perhaps led to believe before you move to Mexico…but at least the generally comfortable buses and ample leg room make up for that.
 Mexico doesn’t really dabble in Megabus type coaches.

 Related Post: Expectation vs. Reality of Living Abroad